-Check out our Guide on Marketing your International Experience!
+Check out our Guide (PDF) on Marketing your International Experience!

 The text below is adapted from allabroad.us and "Reentry Resource Packet," James L, Citron, Vija G. Mendelson